akshat1145/CS766-Final-Project-Presentation/README.md

 # CS766-Final-Project-Presentation

-The repository contains 2 items.
+The repository contains 1 item.
   1. Prezi - presentation
-  2. PDF format of the presentation

 Project : Recognition and Price Computation of Products from their Image

 Team Members: Akshat, Kundan Kumar, Swati Mishra